 - 25% or greater: contact sponsor through OSP for prior approval.

 - Shift in Funding Source from Awardi Funds to Other Salary Sourcesi with no reduction in effort

 - If the change is less than 6 months, use the Adjust/View Cost Share feature in eFECS Effort Reportingi to set up a "shift" cost share.

-- If the change is 6 months or greater, the department should prepare a Cost Share Addendum and send it to GCAi with an informational copy to OSP.
+- If the change is 6 months or greater, or will impact more than one FEC cycle, the department must prepare a Cost Share Addendum and send it to GCAi with an informational copy to OSP.

 - GCA will add the cost share commitment to the Cost Share Module.